tronross/lotide/README.md

 ## Documentation

 The following functions are currently implemented:

-- `assertEqual`: compares two values and prints a message to the console asserting whether they are strictly equal or not.
+- `assertArraysEqual(arrayOne, arrayTwo) `: compares two arrays and prints a message to the console asserting whether they are strictly equal or not.

-- `assertArraysEqual`: compares two arrays and prints a message to the console asserting whether they are strictly equal or not.
+- `assertEqual(actual, expected)` : compares two values and prints a message to the console asserting whether they are strictly equal or not.

-- `assertObjectsEqual`: compares two objects and asserts an appropriate message to the console.
+- `assertObjectsEqual(actual, expected)` : compares two objects and asserts an appropriate message to the console.

-- `countLetters`: takes in a string and returns an object containing counts of each letter that appears in the string.
+- `countLetters(sentence)` : takes in a string and returns an object containing counts of each letter that appears in the string.

-- `countOnly`: takes in an array of strings and an object specifying what strings to count, and returns an object containing those strings and their count.
+- `countOnly(allItems, itemsToCount)` : takes in an array of strings and an object specifying what strings to count, and returns an object containing those strings and their count.

-- `eqArrays`: checks if two input arrays are identical, element by element.
+- `eqArrays(arrayOne, arrayTwo)` : checks if two input arrays are identical, element by element.

-- `eqObjects`: checks if two input objects are identical, and returns true if they are.
+- `eqObjects(object1, object2)` : checks if two input objects are identical, and returns true if they are.

-- `findKey`: takes in an object and a callback, scans the object and returns the first key for which the callback returns a truthy value.
+- `findKey(object, callback)` : takes in an object and a callback, scans the object and returns the first key for which the callback returns a truthy value.

-findKeyByValue takes in an object and a value, scans the object and returns the first key which contains the given value.
+- `findKeyByValue`: takes in an object and a value, scans the object and returns the first key which contains the given value.

-flatten takes an array with other arrays inside (one level of arrays only), and flattens it into a single-level array.
+- `flatten`: takes an array with other arrays inside (one level of arrays only), and flattens it into a single-level array.

-head returns the head of an array, and returns undefined in the event of an empty array.
+- `head`: returns the head of an array, and returns undefined in the event of an empty array.

-### letterPositions
-letterPositions takes in a string and returns an object with properties (arrays) that correspond to the individual letters and their indices in the input string.
+- `letterPositions`: takes in a string and returns an object with properties (arrays) that correspond to the individual letters and their indices in the input string.

-### map
-map takes an array and a callback function as arguments, and returns a new array corresponding to the results of the callback function.
+- `map`: takes an array and a callback function as arguments, and returns a new array corresponding to the results of the callback function.

-### middle
-middle returns an array containing the middle element(s) of an input array.
+- `middle`: returns an array containing the middle element(s) of an input array.
 If the input array contains two or fewer elements, middle returns an empty array.

-### tail
-tail returns a shallow copy of the tail of the input array, leaving the input array unchanged.
+- `tail`: returns a shallow copy of the tail of the input array, leaving the input array unchanged.

-### takeUntil
-takeUntil takes in an array and a callback function and returns a slice of the array with elements taken from the beginning until the callback identifies the stopping point.
+- `takeUntil`: takes in an array and a callback function and returns a slice of the array with elements taken from the beginning until the callback identifies the stopping point.

-### without
-without takes a source array and an array of elements to remove, and returns a shallow copy of the array with the elements removed.
+- `without`: takes a source array and an array of elements to remove, and returns a shallow copy of the array with the elements removed.

-## Tests
-##### Tests implemented via mocha and chai.
-If a function is not referred to below, it is tested via custom assertion code from within this lotide library implementation.

-### assertEqualTest
-Test code to compare (identical and different) strings, numbers, and booleans; additional test for type coercion.

-### assertArraysEqualTest
-Test code to assert passes or fails, along with logging the input arrays and condition tested.

-### eqArraysTest
-Test code to assert passes or fails, along with logging the input arrays and condition tested.

-### headTest
-Test code to assert successfully returning the heads of several arrays, and returning undefined for an empty array.

-### middleTest
-Test code asserts fails as a proxy for the return array being different from the input array, also logs the input array and the returned array.

-### tailTest
-Test code returning a shallow copy of the tail of the input array.
-It logs the input array, tail array, and asserts that the input array's length remains unchanged (as a proxy for the input array remaining unchanged).